The Definitive Guide to Flutter App Development

 Related to a layered architecture, use a feature-first, modularised project structure where each self-contained feature has its folder with modules, widgets, services, models, routes, etc.

-For example, an e-commerce app may have /cart, /checkout, /product features organised this way.
+For example, an e-commerce app may have features organised in this way:/cart, /checkout, /product.
 This architecture scales better than organising by layers as your app grows in complexity.

 4) Leverage Code Generation

 Writing boilerplate Flutter code is tedious and error-prone.
-Use code generation tools to automatically generate tedious UI, models, routes, formatting, annotations, etc., from data definitions or templates.
+Use code generation tools to automatically generate tedious UI elements, models, routes, formatting, annotations, and more from data definitions or templates.

 Popular code generators for Flutter include: